microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

--`sequences`: a Sequences object with one or more sequences of token ids.
+- `sequences`: a Sequences object with one or more sequences of token ids.

 #### Throws